Transformer: Westinghouse improvements

+Building on the advancement of AC technology in Europe, George Westinghouse founded the Westinghouse Electric in Pittsburgh, Pennsylvania, on January 8, 1886.
+The new firm became active in developing alternating current (AC) electric infrastructure throughout the United States.

-Although George Westinghouse had bought Gaulard and Gibbs' patents in 1885, the Edison Electric Light Company held an option on the US rights for the ZBD transformers, requiring Westinghouse to pursue alternative designs on the same principles.
-He assigned to William Stanley the task of developing a device for commercial use in United States.
+The Edison Electric Light Company held an option on the US rights for the ZBD transformers, requiring Westinghouse to pursue alternative designs on the same principles.
+George Westinghouse had bought Gaulard and Gibbs' patents for $50,000 in February 1886.
+He assigned to William Stanley the task of redesign the Gaulard and Gibbs transformer for commercial use in United States.
 Stanley's first patented design was for induction coils with single cores of soft iron and adjustable gaps to regulate the EMF present in the secondary winding (see image).
 This design was first used commercially in the US in 1886 but Westinghouse was intent on improving the Stanley design to make it (unlike the ZBD type) easy and cheap to produce.

 Westinghouse, Stanley and associates soon developed a core that was easier to manufacture, consisting of a stack of thin 'E‑shaped' iron plates insulated by thin sheets of paper or other insulating material.
 Pre-wound copper coils could then be slid into place, and straight iron plates laid in to create a closed magnetic circuit.
 Westinghouse obtained a patent for the new low-cost design in 1887.